 This range should be used for most city and highway driving.
+It provides the smoothest upshifts and downshifts, and the best fuel economy.
+The transmission automatically upshifts through all forward gears.
+The DRIVE position provides optimum driving characteristics under all normal operating conditions.

-It provides the smoothest upshifts, downshifts, and best fuel economy.
-However, select the "3" range when frequent transmission shifting occurs while using the "D" (Overdrive) range, such as when operating the vehicle under heavy loading conditions, (i.e., in hilly terrain, traveling into strong head winds or while towing heavy trailers).
-Under these conditions, using the "3" range will improve performance and extend transmission life by reducing excessive shifting and heat build-up.
+When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® mode (refer to "AutoStick®" in "Starting And Operating" for further information) to select a lower gear range.
+Under these conditions, using a lower gear range will improve performance and extend transmission life by reducing excessive shifting and heat buildup.